Support of TDM Switch and E1 Links Multiplexer Functions

 Design, Control and Power Signaling Converter

 Technically, the product is designed as a dedicated industrial controller based on the state-of-the-art telecommunications processor.
-The E1 Stream Switch is designed to be installed in a server closet 19″ rack with 1U height of the housing.
+The E1 Links Switch is designed to be installed in a server closet 19″ rack with 1U height of the housing.

 Monitoring and control (changing configuration, monitoring operation etc.) are performed locally (RS-232 interface, Serial port) or over Ethernet (TCP/IP).